How the DoD Is Evolving

 - We will continue to streamline processes so that new entrants and small-scale vendors can provide cutting-edge technologies.

-DoD has transformed from a standard model to a dynamic array of acquisition pathways to acquire and deliver capabilities.
+The DoD has transformed from a standard model to a dynamic array of acquisition pathways to acquire and deliver capabilities.
 Decisions have been aggressively delegated to lower levels.
 Processes are more streamlined and tailored to what is being acquired.

-DoD transformed their acquisition process from one large, bureaucratic approach to six dynamic, tailorable acquisition pathways.
+The DoD transformed their acquisition process from one large, bureaucratic approach to six dynamic, tailorable acquisition pathways.
 The goals include simplifying policy, tailoring approaches, and empowering program managers.

 Additional information about OTs and OT Consortia.

-DoD is focusing on a core set of game-changing technologies that will shape future warfare.
+The DoD is focusing on a core set of game-changing technologies that will shape future warfare.
 It looks to harness leading commercial technologies for military applications.
 It’s modernizing approaches to product development to include digital engineering and more rapid prototyping and design iterations.

-DoD is focusing its research expertise and investments in 11 key technology modernization areas to include Artificial Intelligence (AI), Autonomy, Biotechnology, Cyber, Directed Energy, Fully Networked Command, Control, and Communications, Hypersonics, Microelectronics, Quantum Science, Space, and 5G to strengthen national defense.
+The DoD is focusing its research expertise and investments in 11 key technology modernization areas to include Artificial Intelligence (AI), Autonomy, Biotechnology, Cyber, Directed Energy, Fully Networked Command, Control, and Communications, Hypersonics, Microelectronics, Quantum Science, Space, and 5G to strengthen national defense.
 DoD recently announced microelectronics, specifically fabrication and packaging, is the #1 priority, followed by 5G and Hypersonics.
-On-shoring rare earth mineral processing is another emerging technology priority for DoD.
+On-shoring rare earth mineral processing is another emerging technology priority for the DoD.

 Digital engineering is a DoD initiative that will transform the way the DoD designs develops, delivers, operates, and sustains systems.
-The Air Force launched a Digital Century Series initiative to rapidly developed, shorter lifespan fighter aircraft leveraging agile development, open architectures, and digital engineering.
+The Air Force launched a Digital Century Series initiative to rapidly develop shorter lifespan fighter aircraft leveraging agile development, open architectures, and digital engineering.
 Learn more in CSIS’ Report.